 Miller's publications include articles on the exclusion of economic issues from transitional justice and the influence of international ideas about law, humanitarianism, and development on Palestinian governance, among others.
-A forthcoming edited collection, Anti-Impunity and the Human Rights Agenda (with Karen Engle and Dennis Davis, Cambridge University Press), explores the increasing emphasis on punishment and prosecution in the human rights movement, particularly in states emerging from conflict.
+Her co-edited collection, Anti-Impunity and the Human Rights Agenda (with Karen Engle and Dennis Davis), explores the increasing emphasis on punishment and prosecution in the human rights movement, particularly in states emerging from conflict.

-Miller teaches courses in international law and human rights.
+At the School of Diplomacy, Miller teaches courses in public international law, international criminal law, and human rights.
 In 2015-16, she was a Post-Doctoral Fellow in Global Governance, funded by the Erin Jellel Collins Arsenault Trust, at McGill University's Institute for the Study of International Development.
 Prior to taking up that fellowship, Miller was Senior Fellow at Harvard Law School's Institute for Global Law & Policy.

 - Ph.D., The Fletcher School, Tufts University

 - MALD, The Fletcher School, Tufts University

 - B.A., Brown University

 - Anti-Impunity and the Human Rights Agenda (co-edited with Karen Engle and Dennis Davis) (Cambridge University Press, 2016)